Hotels close.

 365 meters up the mountain.
 Quieter, ten degrees cooler in July, home to the two best gardens on the coast.
 The Terrace of Infinity at Villa Cimbrone is the photo.
 Caruso and Palazzo Avino are the rooms.
 Music festival runs July through August.

 The Duomo di Sant'Andrea is the reason — a striped Arab-Norman façade at the top of a long staircase.
 Beyond that, it's buses, ferries, and tour groups passing through.
 Use it as a ferry base.
-Pizzeria Donna Stella has a rooftop covered in lemon trees.
+Pizzeria Donna Stella has a hidden lemon-pergola courtyard tucked behind the Duomo.

 A piazza with two restaurants, a pebble beach, almost no one.
 The closing scene of The Talented Mr. Ripley was filmed here.
 Le Arcate is the local trattoria, built into the rock wall that holds the town up.
 Twenty minutes here is worth two hours in Positano.